 Discussion:

-MSISDN may not be available so we cannot reused SH-Pull except with dummy that is not acceptable.
+MSISDN may not be available so we cannot reuse SH-Pull except with a dummy and that is not acceptable.

 A new command will be defined.
 The remaining question is: for which purpose?
-Only for location or it could be possible t reuse the same command for retrieve other info.
+Only for location or it could be possible to reuse the same command to retrieve other info.